 – Members will be able to earn points for all easyJet purchases (including partnerships with other brands)

 – Option to redeem points in conjunction with cash (similar to the likes of British Airways)

 The new proposal is expected to be launched in 2019 alongside further, undefined enhancements to the easyJet Plus and Flight Club schemes.

 If you’re thinking of booking an easyJet holiday you could receive cashback through topcashback.com.
 Whilst the offers vary throughout the year, you can currently receive 4% easyJet cashback.
 You’ll also receive £5 for signing up using this link.

 easyJet Plus Review Summary

-Whilst easyJet Plus offers a number of benefits over the easyJet Flight Club, you’d need to travel a considerable amount paying for the premium features (ranging between £12.99 and £29.99 per flight) to offset the £199 annual charge for the card.
-In fact, at the most expensive upgrade option you’d need to take 7 flights each year increasing to 15 flights if you’re flying on the most affordable routes.
+Whilst easyJet Plus offers a number of benefits over the easyJet Flight Club, you’d need to travel a considerable amount and be accustomed to paying for the premium features (ranging between £12.99 and £29.99 per flight) to offset the £199 annual charge for the card.
+In fact, even accounting for the most expensive upgrade option, you’d need to take 7 flights each year, increasing to 15 flights if you’re flying on the most affordable routes.
 Don’t forget that the benefits of the easyJet Plus membership card cannot be used for others travelling on your booking.
 As such if you’re travelling as a family you’ll either need to forego the benefits of the card (unless you’re braver than I am) or alternatively pay the premium for the rest of the family.
 If the second choice is the option you’re likely to take and you’ll travel a considerable amount together, then the partner/child cards at £169 and £119 respectively may provide best value.